se-edu/se-book/testCaseDesign/combiningTestInputs/mix/text.md

 </box>

-Next, let us assume that there is a dependency between the inputs `examScore` and `isAbsent` such that an absent student can only have `examScore=0`.
-To cater for the hidden invalid case arising from this, we can add a new test case where `isAbsent=true` and `examScore!=0`.
+Next, you can assume that there is a dependency between the inputs `examScore` and `isAbsent` such that an absent student can only have `examScore=0`.
+To cater for the hidden invalid case arising from this, you can add a new test case where `isAbsent=true` and `examScore!=0`.
 In addition, test cases 3-6.2 should have `isAbsent=false` so that the input remains valid.

 <box>